Meme coins saw tremendous growth in 2021. This was mainly due to SHIBA INU’s popularity and the market’s continued interest in the crypto industry.

 The BAN token does not need Proof-of-Work for consensus, but it does not use various mining services for other causes.

 Firstly, users can dedicate their CPU power to Folding@Home.
-This project uses computing power to help research serious illnesses like Parkinson’s, Alzheimer’s, COVID-19, Hunting’s Disease, and Cancer.
+This project uses computing power to help research illnesses like Parkinson’s, Alzheimer’s, COVID-19, Hunting’s Disease, and Cancer.

 Users that dedicate their computing power receive working points.
 They then receive BAN rewards based on their work unit contributions.